 September 13th I started to feel pain on my right side.
-It felt like someone was poking me really hard in the middle (right Side) of my back.
+It felt like someone was jabbing me really hard in the middle (right Side) of my back.
 I mentioned to my nurse that I was feeling pain there that I didn’t think was normal.
 She assured me that pushing for 4.5 hours was the cause as it takes a toll on your body.
 OK, yea sure I get that.
 I was enjoying time with my family.
 My new bundle of joy.
 I had never been happier in my life.
 Man of my dreams, healthy, happy baby girl.
 I was on an all time high.
 Nothing could bring me down… So I thought.

 September 13… unlucky 13 I guess.
 I woke up in pain, but i looked over to see the love of my life sleeping with our little girl all wrapped up together.
 They looked so sweet.
 I found myself smiling.
 Looking at them so peaceful.
 Such a strong love.
 A new love.
 This was my family.
 This was my life.
 My happy ever after.
 And the pain I felt wasn’t something i wanted to wake him over.
 So i told the nurse again.
 And still they did nothing but up my pain medication.

 My right kidney hadn’t been draining for two days.
 TWO DAYS.
-Thats where all the pain was coming from.
+That’s where all the pain was coming from.
 My doctor came in and explained they needed to attempt to put a stent in to open the tube again, me being me i asked what would happen if that didn’t work and he told me if it didn’t work i would need a nephrostomy tube. (they would put a hole in my back, insert a tube that would then drain the urine from my kidney into a catheter on my leg.)
 I was 19.
 I was scared but hopeful.They scheduled me an emergency surgery to attempt a stent.
 I was scared as hell.
 But i had faith this would work.
 It would all be ok.
 It would all be ok, breathe…They put me to sleep for the procedure.
 I was still groggy when I woke up, my doctor had told me the stent wasn’t successful.
 It hadn’t worked.
 It felt like a dream a very very bad dream.
 I was still really out of it I assume I passed out again as i woke up in my room.
 The doctor came back in and I asked him if he had told me it hadn’t worked.
 He confirmed.
 It did not work.
 They couldn’t even get the camera in to see past the obstruction.
 I needed to be transferred to Abbotsford.
 Alone.
 For my surgery.
 I felt a lump the size of the world rise in my throat, I held back tears and agreed.
 I need to be strong for Brooke, Charles and my family.

 So the time of the surgery came.
 Time to leave my baby and go in for a surgery we didn’t know was going to work.
 Charles had to go back to work or he would lose his job, my mom needed to be with my daughter along with a life long friend Shelby.
 So It was time for me to do this.
 Alone.
 I was strong i knew i could handle this.
 I mean I had to.
 I had some one relying on me now.
 It wasn’t just me anymore.
 They loaded me on the stretcher and I couldn’t hold it in anymore.
 I lost it.
 I cried, and I cried.
 I didn’t want to be alone.
 I didn’t want to leave my girl. she needed me.
 We left the room and came to the elevators, Where the ‘surgeon’ who had given me this c-section stopped.
 He looked shocked, he said “I am so sorry” and I couldn’t even look at him.
 My whole world was crashing down.
 I was more scared than I had ever been in my whole life.
 So I did what any normal girl would do and I texted my daddy.
 He told me i was strong. and that i could do it.
 I needed that, but i didn’t believe it not then.